scikit-learn-contrib/metric-learn/doc/supervised.rst

 General API
 ===========

-Supervised Metric Learning Algorithms are the easiest metric-learn algorithms to use, since they use the same API as ``scikit-learn``.
+Supervised metric learning algorithms essentially use the same API as scikit-learn.

 Input data
 ----------